£

 Many cheap deletes and emulator installs involve:

-• Flashing untested remap files from unknown sources.
+• Flashing untested or generic remap files from unknown sources.

 We regularly see vehicles in the workshop where the delete itself has caused: